Colorado’s Oil and Natural Gas Industry is Leading the Way

 Check out how the companies that make up Colorado’s oil and natural gas industry are leading the way in environmental responsibility by cutting emissions, investing in innovative technologies, and supporting local business and nonprofits.

-Occidental has set a goal of becoming Net-Zero for Greenhouse Gas (GHG) emissions, including emissions from the use of their products before 2050.
-This means reduced GHG emissions here in Colorado, across the U.S., and the world.
+Occidental has set a target to reach net-zero emissions associated with its operations before 2040 and an ambition to achieve net-zero emissions associated with the use of its products by 2050.
+This means reduced Greenhouse Gas (GHG) emissions here in Colorado, across the U.S., and the world.

 Read more about Occidental’s commitments and projects: